fredrik-bakke/agda-unimath/src/foundation/equality-cartesian-product-types.lagda.md

 ## Idea

-Identifications `Id (pair x y) (pair x' y')` in a cartesian product are equivalently described as pairs of identifications `Id x x'` and `Id y y'`.
+Identifications `Id (pair x y) (pair x' y')` in a cartesian product are equivalently described as pairs of identifications `x ＝ x'` and `y ＝ y'`.
 This provides us with a characterization of the identity type of cartesian product types.